 LCEs play a critical role in the global economy and represent the majority of audits around the world and the UK.
 Adopting this new standard for LCE audits could have a significant impact on many auditors and the work they do.
-Learn more about these proposals, as well as share your views at this event.
+Learn more about these proposals by watching the recording of this event

 The length and complexity of auditing standards have grown in the last thirty years.
 This growth is a reflection of globalisation, increasing sophistication in auditing practices and a genuine growth in the complexity of larger entities.
 For smaller LCEs, audit work and bureaucracy has increased disproportionately.
 While standard-setters have attempted to make standards scalable to LCEs, these efforts have not always been seen as successful.